-Every child develops at a different rate but Esperanza Cyber Charter School is prepared for any child who reaches the legal chronological age of five (5) years on or before September 1 of the year enrolled in Kindergarten.
-It is important to understand that the Commonwealth of Pennsylvania does not mandate children to attend Kindergarten.
-Therefore, your six (6) year old child who did not attend Kindergarten can enroll in first grade OR at your written request enroll in Kindergarten.
+Every child develops differently, but Esperanza Cyber Charter School is prepared for any child who reaches the legal chronological age of five (5) years on or before September 1 of the year enrolled in Kindergarten.
+Understanding that the Commonwealth of Pennsylvania does not mandate children to attend Kindergarten is essential.

+Therefore, your six (6) year old child who did not attend Kindergarten can enroll in first grade OR, at your written request, enroll in Kindergarten.